AliRezaJoodi/AVR_Projects/MotorDriver_DC_WithFeedback_ComputerControlled_RS232/README.md

 Note: This is just a prototype and needs improvement.

 ### Pictures
-v1.0
+Hardware with RS232: v1.0
 ![](Pictures/v1.0.jpg)

-Software, Visual Basic: v1.0
+Software with Visual Basic: v1.0
 ![](Code_VB6/v1.0.jpg)

 ### Features